 8.1 Related party transactions

-The above transactions relate to consulting fees incurred by the Company.
+The above transactions relate to consulting fees incurred by the Company and the loan from Taiga (see Note 6).
 Management services expenses are included in Management fees and salaries in the consolidated statements of financial position.